10 Best Cordless Oscillating Tools of 2023 – Top Picks & Reviews

 3. Tacklife PMT03B Oscillating Tool – Premium Choice

-The only real downside to the Tacklife PMT03B is that it’s a little heavy at almost 6 pounds, and it can get hard to handle after using it for a few minutes.
+The only real downside to the Tacklife PMT03B is that it’s a little heavy at almost 6 pounds and can get hard to handle after a few minutes.

 4. Makita XMT03Z Cordless Oscillating Tool